anusha000412/data-warehouse-project/README.md

 ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
 Data Modeling: Developing fact and dimension tables optimized for analytical queries.
 Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-SQL Development
-Data Architect
-Data Engineering
-ETL Pipeline Developer
-Data Modeling
-Data Analytics
-🛠️ Important Links & Tools:
-Everything is for Free!

 Datasets: Access to the project dataset (csv files).
 SQL Server Express: Lightweight server for hosting your SQL database.